Aryansrivastava07/Assignment_BTech2026_2201920100083/README.md

 <br><br>
 <b>Question 8-</b><br>
 Create two classes, ClassA and ClassB.
 ClassB should have a member function that returns the private member of ClassA.
 Use a friend function to access ClassA's private data from ClassB.
+<br><br>
+<b>Question 9-</b><br>
+Implement a class Account with private members balance and accountNumber.
+Provide public methods to deposit, withdraw, and check the balance.
+Ensure that withdrawals cannot exceed the balance.